 Services for Children with Complex Behavioral Health Needs explains the services and resources available to children who have been diagnosed with both an intellectual or developmental disability and a mental illness.
+You can get more details about our settlement agreement with the state regarding services for these children, including what services the state has promised to provide, by reading LME-MCO Community Bulletin #J231 from the NC Division of Mental Health, Developmental Disabilities, and Substance Abuse Services.

 Budget Reductions and Changes to the Innovations Waiver is a guide to the changes to the Innovations Waiver which took effect in November 2016.
 It explains how your Individual Budget was created, your right to request services in excess of your Base Budget, and tips on completing your Individual Support Plan.
 Go to the Videos page to see our two videos on the Waiver changes and the Base Budgets.